You can take a look at the videos here and tell us what you think using the comments box below…

 Further investment, with partner Safety Technology, will see the opening of a climbing tower at its Marine Safety Training Centre (MSTC) – based by the river Tyne in South Shields – which will allow working at height to those aiming to work in the offshore wind market.
 It will be a tremendous addition to the centre’s existing facilities which include an environmental pool used for survival training, an eight-seat helicopter escape module, and offshore platform boat transfer simulator.

 The centre, one of the foremost safety training facilities in the UK, is used by hundreds of organisations around the world.
 Courses utilise extensiveand unique facilities in offshore safety training and include Europe’s first offshore platform boat transfer simulator.
 The Marine School has also launched courses in ice navigation, designed to prepare maritime personnel for the introduction of the Polar Code in 2014 when there will be requirements for an Ice Navigator to navigate in ice conditions.

 Overall, the college has spent £3.2million upgrading its maritime facilities in South Shields.

-If you’re looking for hotel accommodation near South Tyneside College our bed and breakfast price and availability is here.
+If you are looking for hotel accommodation near South Tyneside College our bed and breakfast price and availability is here: book online.